• About

 Just Because You Can Doesn’t Mean You Should

 When working with directors, it’s not at all uncommon to get a very specific request regarding music like “can you just mute the trumpets” in a specific spot.
 Often the answer is yes, I can.
-But that doesn’t necessarily mean that doing so is what the director really wants, nor is it what we should do…
+We have the stems and it would take just a click of a button to mute those trumpets in that spot.
+But that doesn’t necessarily mean that doing so is what the director really wants, nor is it what we should do.

 Blog